phillcampbell/RubyCA/readme.md

     $ bundle install

-Edit the config.yaml file to suit your requirements
+Create the config.yaml file to suit your requirements

+    $ cp ./config.yaml.sample ./config.yaml
     $ nano ./config.yaml

 RubyCA must be started as root on the first run to be able to generate the ca certificates